US/Canada Tax Treaty Summary: A Quick Read

 Thanks to the treaty formed between Canada and the United States, working in one country while living in the other can be very lucrative for one’s career.
 And if you’re seeking a job offer across the border, you’ll need a reliable foreign exchange service to send international money transfers back to your home country.

 KnightsbridgeFX offers professional, safe, and simple money transfers internationally with absolutely zero hidden fees and no charges for wire transfers.
-The best part about choosing KnightsbridgeFX as your foreign exchange service is that you are guaranteed competitive rates that beat the offerings presented by big banks.
+The best part about choosing KnightsbridgeFX as your foreign exchange service in Mississauga is that you are guaranteed competitive rates that beat the offerings presented by big banks.

 If you’re looking to learn more about cross-border income tax, click here for our article on paying US income tax while in Canada.